 Once you have it, complete the following pre-sale checklist to ensure you get as close to full valuation as possible:

-- MOT Certificate – ensure you have a copy of your current certificate
+- MOT certificates – ensure you have a copy of your current certificate

-- Spare Key – a spare key will help to ensure you receive full valuation
+- Spare key – a spare key will help to ensure you receive the full valuation

-- Valet – it’s worth spending £15/£20 on a full valet to ensure your car is looking spotless inside and out
+- Clean – it’s worth spending £15/£20 on a full clean to ensure your car is looking spotless inside and out

 Note: Settlement figures from financial institutions will have an expiry date attached.
-If you do not sell your car before this date, you will need to request a new settlement figure before proceeding.
+If you do not sell your car before this date, you’ll need to request a new settlement figure before proceeding.

 Most offers from car buyers will expire after a maximum of 7 days.

-So you’ll need to run the valuation tool again to get up to date offers, or try another method of car valuation for an updated price.
+So you’ll need to run the valuation tool again to get up to date offers, or try another method of car valuation to get an updated price.